HughP/MLKA/ReferencesAndLinks.md

 ###Android
 **[Typing-Test](https://github.com/kotlyarovsa/Typing-Test)**: This is a program with several simple customizable tests, which calculate parameters of your typing: words and chars per minute, mistakes, error rate and etc.
+**[Maxikeys](http://www.maxikeys.com/dead-keys.html)** is a Keyboard App for Android Phones whith a keyboard mapping layer.
+Commercial product: $3.50 for app and $1.30 for each keyboard.

 ###iOS
 * **[JACKeyboard](http://jaredcrawford.org/JACKeyboard/Documentation/Classes/JACKeyboard.html)**